openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Successful Notification Response

-When the Credential Issuer has successfully received the Notification Request from the Wallet, it MUST respond with the HTTP status code 2xx.
-The usage of the HTTP status code 204 (No Content) is RECOMMENDED.
+When the Credential Issuer has successfully received the Notification Request from the Wallet, it MUST respond with an HTTP status code in the 2xx range.
+Use of the HTTP status code 204 (No Content) is RECOMMENDED.

 Below is a non-normative example of response to a successful Notification Request: